 For a live service model to be appealing, the developers need to plot a proper roadmap of content and deliver on it to keep up the popularity of the game.
 When fans are unaware of what the game will likely offer them, ambiguity and uneasiness about the game’s future further increase

 Take a look at Marvel’s Avengers, which suffered a demise due to similar circumstances.
 The premise of an Avengers game had a lot of potential for a single-player game, or even an online multiplayer would have fared much better.
 Guardians of the Galaxy ended up proving this notion.

-A live service base felt unnecessary from the start, but it could have been better handled with proper planning.
+A live service base felt unnecessary initially, but it could have been better handled with proper planning.
 Instead, Marvel’s Avengers provided surface-level gameplay with a deep focus on microtransactions and the unavailability of appealing content.
 The game became stale quickly and is now to be discontinued soon.